void

 kamyk.jpg

-Kamýk nad Vltavou is mentioned when Švejk tells Leutnant Dub that the cognac he illicitely bought for Oberleutnant Lukáš is water rich in iron, just like the blacksmith in Kámyk got after throwing a horse-shoe in the well.
+Kamýk nad Vltavou is mentioned when Švejk tells Leutnant Dub that the cognac he illicitly bought for Oberleutnant Lukáš is water rich in iron, just like the blacksmith in Kámyk got after throwing a horseshoe into the well.

 Background